aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 This tutorial uses the DEFAULT VPC.

 ### Deploy the infrastructure with AWS CloudFormation

-Choose the region where you want to deploy your infrastructure and then submit the **awssoldb_global.template** to CloudFormation.
+Choose the region where you want to deploy your infrastructure and then submit the **awssoldb_global.template** to CloudFormation:

+1. Open the CloudFormation dashboard in the region where you will deploy the solution

+1. Create a new stack with new resources

+1. Create template in Designer

+1. Copy and paste the content of the template **awssoldb_global.template**

+1. Specify the following information in the "Specify stack details" page:

+	* **Stack name**
+	* **paramDBPwd**: Master user password for the RDS instances that will use for the testing the solution
+	* **paramKeyPairForEc2**: EC2 key pair for the EC2 instance used to run post-refresh SQL scripts
+	* **paramVPCId**: The ID of a VPC in the current region (this demo has been tested in the DEFAULT VPC)
+	* **paramS3bucket**: S3 bucket name created above
+	* **paramSubnetId1ForLambda**: First subnet Id for the Lambda functions used to run SQL scripts (the function will be deployed within a VPC)
+	* **paramSubnetId2ForLambda**: Second subnet Id for the Lambda functions used to run SQL scripts (the function will be deployed within a VPC)
+	* **paramSubnetIdForEc2**: Subnet Id for the EC2 instance used to run post-refresh SQL scripts

 The creation should take around 25 minutes (most of the time is taken by the RDS database instance and the Aurora cluster).

 ### Post-deploy steps

-After the successful creation of the infrastructure by CloudFormation, please do the following:
+After the successful creation of the infrastructure by CloudFormation, please do the following on the client where you have downloaded the two packages **awssoldb-orchestrator-pkg-cloudformation.zip** and **awssoldb-orchestrator-launch.zip**:

-1. Modify the two refresh files **db-app2-auposinstd.json** and **db-app1-mysqlinstd.json** (from the package **awssoldb-orchestrator-launch.zip**):
+1. Modify the refresh files **db-app1-mysqlinstd.json** (from the package **awssoldb-orchestrator-launch.zip**):
 	* In the "restore" element you must change the value of the key "secgrpids":

 		**[original value]** "secgrpids": "CHANGE_ME"